PoziWorld/Swaggy/README.md

 - Scroll page

 \* Only Amazon, American Eagle, Best Buy, eBay, Expedia, Gap, Groupon, Macy's, Old Navy, Target, and Walmart are supported at the moment.

-### Examples of what you can say

-- Go to the Homepage/Shop/Discover/Watch/Play
-- Search for Amazon on Rewards/Shop/Swagstakes/Web
-- Find coupons for Target
-- Get cash back from Best Buy
-- Click the Walmart card (when on the screen)
-- Switch to list view (when there is a toggle on the page)
-- Sort by points from maximum to minimum (when the page allows)
-- Refresh the page
-- Scroll down/up the page

 Caveats